bryanwweber/orbital-mechanics-notes/orbital-maneuvers/plane-change-maneuvers.md

 where $A$ is the launch azimuth.

-For northeasterly ($0° < A < 90°$) and southeasterly ($90° < A< 180°$) launch azimuths, the spacecraft does not take full advantage of the earth's rotational velocity.
+For northeasterly ($0° < A < 90°$) and southeasterly ($90° < A< 180°$) launch azimuths, the spacecraft does not take full advantage of the Earth's rotational velocity.
 These launch azimuths produce an inclination greater than the launch latitude, but less than 90°.
 Since these orbits have a velocity component in the eastward direction, they are called **prograde** orbits.

 Launches to the west, with $180° < A < 360°$, are called **retrograde** orbits.
 These produce an inclination between 90° and 180°.